verasativa/data-science-cheat-book/README.md

 # Verae data science cheat-book
 I'm Vera, and this is my cheat-book.
 If you want correct, complete or add something, don't hesitate to do a pull request.
-Check out a [smaller but pretty useful cheat sheet I found while writing this](https://stanford.edu/~shervine/teaching/cs-229/cheatsheet-supervised-learning).
+Check out a [smaller but pretty useful cheat sheet(https://stanford.edu/~shervine/teaching/cs-229/cheatsheet-supervised-learning) I found while writing this].
 ## Table of content
 ## Clasical statistics
 ### Probability theory